NLAFET/SyLVER/README.md

 ## StarPU

-The parallel version of the code with the StarPU runtime system can be obtained by using the following option for the configuration:
+A parallel version of the code using the StarPU runtime system can be obtained as following:

 ```bash
 cmake -DRUNTIME=StarPU <path-to-source>